Would you rather sit your driving test in the city or country? Pass rates suggest that location really does matter, says Maria McCarthy.

 Equal conditions 'not always possible'

-The DSA says it does its best to ensure tests are fair and that candidates are assessed under equal conditions but admits that isn't always completely possible.
+The DVSA says it does its best to ensure tests are fair and that candidates are assessed under equal conditions but admits that isn't always completely possible.

-"It is essential that all drivers demonstrate they have the right skills, knowledge and attitude to drive safely," said a DSA spokesperson.
+"It's essential that all drivers demonstrate they have the right skills, knowledge and attitude to drive safely," said a DVSA spokesperson.

-"Examiners are trained to assess all driving tests in strict accordance with DSA guidelines and tests are assessed consistently across the country.
+"Examiners are trained to assess all driving tests in strict accordance with DVSA guidelines and tests are assessed consistently across the country.

 "However pass rates are influenced by various factors and there will inevitably be some variation from one test centre to another."